prawin2k/azurespace/1. Bicep/16. Azure Bicep Parameters/README.md

-# Azure Space - 15.
-Azure Bicep - Modules
+# Azure Space - 16.
+Azure Bicep Parameters

 ## What is a Bicep Module?
 Modules are helpful for organizing the Bicep code into reusable components.